El Niño strengthening, will be among biggest on record - WMO

+UPDATE 1-Philippines' Duterte says mining law to stay, as new minister takes over

+* Philippines is world's top nickel ore exporter (Adds quotes from Duterte, Cimatu)

-GENEVA The El Niño weather pattern, a phenomenon associated with extreme droughts, storms and floods, is expected to strengthen before the end of the year and become one of the strongest on record, the U.N. weather agency said on Monday.
+GENEVA Nov 16 The current El Niño weather pattern, a phenomenon associated with extreme droughts, storms and floods, is expected to strengthen before the end of the year and become one of the strongest on record, the U.N. weather agency said on Monday.

 The World Meteorological Organization (WMO) said this El Niño was already "strong and mature" and the biggest in more than 15 years.